fbpx

 Can mesothelioma be treated?

-There are several mesothelioma treatment options to help people with this aggressive cancer.
-Surgery, chemotherapy, immunotherapy and radiation therapy are the top options for treating mesothelioma.
+Yes, mesothelioma can be treated with surgery, chemotherapy, immunotherapy and radiation therapy.
 It is recommended to receive treatment from a mesothelioma specialist at a top cancer hospital.
+Mesothelioma specialists are doctors trained to treat this specific type of cancer.

 How is pleural mesothelioma treated?

-Treatment for pleural mesothelioma includes surgery, chemotherapy, immunotherapy and radiation therapy.
+Pleural mesothelioma is treated with surgery, chemotherapy, immunotherapy and radiation therapy.
 The two main surgeries for pleural mesothelioma are extrapleural pneumonectomy (EPP) and pleurectomy with decortication (P/D).
-The FDA has approved specific chemotherapy and immunotherapy drugs for pleural mesothelioma when patients cannot have surgery.
+The FDA has approved chemotherapy and immunotherapy for pleural mesothelioma when patients cannot have surgery.

 How is peritoneal mesothelioma treated?

-Treatment for peritoneal mesothelioma includes surgery and chemotherapy.
-The main surgery for this cancer is cytoreduction with hyperthermic intraperitoneal chemotherapy (HIPEC).
-Immunotherapy is an option through clinical trials if patients cannot have surgery.
+Peritoneal mesothelioma is treated with surgery and chemotherapy.
+The main surgery is cytoreduction with hyperthermic intraperitoneal chemotherapy (HIPEC) for peritoneal mesothelioma.
+Chemotherapy is available for patients who cannot have surgery.
+Immunotherapy is an option through clinical trials.

 What is the best way to treat mesothelioma?